 Biographical/Historical Note: Jack Levine (1915-) is a painter from Boston, Mass. and New York, N.Y.
 Exponent of Social Realism during the 1930s.
 He resided in Boston until 1942.
 Married to painter Ruth Gikow.
 Graduated from Colby College, in 1946; taught at the Art Institute of Chicago, Pennsylvania Academy of the Fine Arts, and at the American Art School in New York.
 Levine served as President of the American Academy of Arts and Sciences.

 Jack Levine donated portions of the papers in 1962 and 1978, and additional papers in 1999 .
 The 1999 accession included papers of Levine's wife Ruth Gikow were separated and placed with the Ruth Gikow papers in the Archives.

 How to Use this Collection

 - Read the Finding Aid for this collection

 - Microfilm reels 4873-4874 available for use at Archives of American Art offices and through interlibrary loan.

 - The collection is being digitized and is CLOSED to researchers.
-Microfilmed portions must be consulted on microfilm.
+Microfilmed materials must be consulted on microfilm.

 - For more information on using the Archives’ resources, see the FAQ or Ask Us.